fkarg/fkarg.github.io/drafts/seven-habits.md

 - a decent center is important as it guides everyday decisions
 - a principle-based center has several benefits
 - our values and principles surface when thinking about dying soon
-- when considering what matters most, we usually consider larger timeframes than today or tomorrow (the near future)
+- when considering what matters most, we usually consider larger time frames than today or tomorrow (the near future)
 - priming the [RAS][ras] can be massively powerful
 - identify goals for each of your roles - focus on results, not activities
-- reward and incentive structures need to be aligned with core values (in organisations)
+- reward and incentive structures need to be aligned with core values (in organizations)

 ### Habit 3: Put First Things First